syncfusion-content/xamarin-docs/Xamarin/Scheduler/monthview.md

 ![Custom month inline appointment in schedule xamarin forms](monthview_images/xamarin.forms-schedule-inline-appointment-appearance.png)

 >**NOTE**
-Inline view customization - There is no support for inline view appointments customization using TimeTextSize, TimeTextFormat and TimeTextColor properties in XForms UWP and WPF platforms.
+Inline view customization - There is no support for inline view appointments customization using TimeTextSize, TimeTextFormat, and TimeTextColor properties in XForms UWP and WPF platforms.

 ## Selection
 You can customize the default appearance of selection UI in the month cells.